paulkienitz/SPARE/future-notes.md

 I think all browsers support an alternate way of setting the title.
 Since passing no value might clobber the title entirely, I'd probably better set it explicitly.

+As of 2017, I'm now thinking that the transitionalContentID feature should probably be removed.